SupesSolutions/RWAutoSeller/README.md

 **Tips**

-You can test your rule to see what items match it on the Test tab during rule creation, please note that this matches against what is in your colony (note that quantiy is delibrately not shown since this can vary greatly when trading) so if your colony doesn't have an item matching, it wont show.
+You can test your rule to see what items match it on the Test tab during rule creation, please note that this matches against what is in your colony (note that quantity is deliberately not shown since this can vary greatly when trading) so if your colony doesn't have an item matching, it wont show.

 The most used filter is the Category Filter and I suggest using this filter for your first rule.
-For the Category Filter, browse through the categories and select which item types or categories to add from the list right of the category list (you can hold shift and ctrl to manipulate this list).
+For the Category Filter, browse through the categories and select which item types or categories to add from the list right of the category list (you can hold shift or/and ctrl to manipulate this list).
 Added items/categories will be shown on the list below, to remove items from this list, browse back to it to it from categories and deselect.

 You can change how a group processes filters by toggling whether a group uses an OR or an AND operator using right click.
-These are displayed on the group as a Venn diagram, which is two overlapping circles, OR has both cirles filled where AND has only the intersection between cirles filled.
-The default group behavoir is AND.
+These are displayed on the group as a Venn diagram, which is two overlapping circles, OR has both circles filled where AND has only the intersection between circles filled.
+The default group behaviour is AND.

 When creating complex rules with multiple branches of Groups, it is highly recommended to name your group (top right of the interface)